hpcc-systems/DataPatterns/README.md

     @param   inFile          The dataset to process; this could be a child dataset (e.g. inFile.childDS); REQUIRED
-    @param   fieldListStr    A string containing a comma-delimited list of attribute names to process; note that attributes listed here must be scalar datatypes (not child records or child datasets); use an empty string to process all attributes in inFile; OPTIONAL,
+    @param   fieldListStr    A string containing a comma-delimited list of attribute names to process; use an empty string to process all attributes in inFile; OPTIONAL,
                              defaults to an empty string
     @param   maxPatterns     The maximum number of patterns (both popular and